Consultation is now closed

 Our discussion paper, Cleaning Up Our Act: Redirecting the Future of Plastic in NSW lays the ground work for making NSW a national and global leader in the management of plastics.
 It sets targets to reduce the amount of plastic we generate, increase recycling rates, reduce plastic pollution and make NSW a global leader in plastic research and solution development.

-The NSW Government is consulting with the community and stakeholders before finalising the NSW Plastics Plan.
+The NSW Government consulted with the community and stakeholders between 8 March - 8 May 2020.
 Your views on the targets and priority directions proposed in the discussion paper are highly valued and will inform the development of the NSW Plastics Plan.